-When manufacturing plastic containers, there are several different types of defects that will cause your quality department to scrap that particular container.
+When manufacturing plastic bottles, there are several different types of defects that will cause your quality department to scrap that particular bottle.
 If any of the following defects were to make it past your quality department and end up in the hands of your customer or their consumer, your relationship could be heavily impacted.

 The faster you can identify the cause of these issues, the more money your company can recoup from your production line.
 Resulting in a stronger customer relationship.

-The following is a comprehensive listing of the various types of plastic bottle defects that can occur in your production process.
+The following is a comprehensive listing of the various types of plastic bottle defects that can occur in your production line and blow molding process.
 ALPS Inspection manufactures testers for every type of defect.
-No matter what production process you use, we have you covered.
+No matter what production process and raw plastic material you use, we have a leak tester for you.

-Holes can occur in various stages of the blow molding process.
+Holes in plastic bottles can occur in various stages of the blow molding process.
 There are many causes of holes, however some of the most common causes are:

 - Contamination in the plastic: Can occur anywhere in the container.
 The contamination does not stretch like plastic does, so the area around the contamination gets too thin, and a hole develops.

 - Improper material distribution: Causes thin areas of material that are stretched so far that a hole develops.

 - Mold wear or improper setup: If the two halves of the mold do not close properly, the plastic may be blown out through the gap and cause a hole (this is possible in any process).
 Or if the mold doesn’t pinch the parison properly to seal the top or bottom, a leak can develop at the top or bottom (this is an extrusion blow molding or EBM problem).

 If you have a blow molding defect, we can help!
 Our Feasibility Test can help determine the root cause of your plastic bottle defect.
 Learn more now!